 In the summer of 1878, Goodnight took the first JA trail herd north to Dodge City, Kansas, which at the time was the nearest railhead.
 Blazing the Palo Duro-Dodge City Trail, the path would quickly become well-used by a number of Panhandle ranchers in the upcoming years.
 Just a few months later, when destitute Indians from the reservations in Indian Territory arrived to hunt the now-scarce buffalo, Goodnight made his famous treaty with Quanah Parker in which he promised two beeves every other day if Parker and his followers would not disturb the JA herd.

 In 1879 Goodnight moved the ranch headquarters to Turkey Creek, farther east, to be closer to the railroad.
-There he built new ranch, a log home for himself, and later, a stone house for the Adairs to live in.
+There he built a new ranch, a log home for himself, and later, a stone house for the Adairs to live in.

-By 1880, the area was suffering badly from a number of cattle rustlers, and having warned the Texas Rangers that if they could not handle the problem, that he would, he established the Panhandle Stockman’s Association.
+By 1880, the area was suffering badly from a number of cattle rustlers, and having warned the Texas Rangers that if they could not handle the problem he would, he established the Panhandle Stockman’s Association.
 The association, located in Mobeetie, Texas, immediately began to take care of the cattle rustling problem themselves, by applying vigilante justice to the area’s outlaws and cattle thieves.

 Foreseeing the end of the open range, Goodnight ended his association with Adair and the JA Ranch in 1889 and bought his own ranch at what would become the village of Goodnight, Texas.
 Here, he was reportedly the first Panhandle rancher to build fences of barbed wire.

 Throughout the following years, Goodnight dabbled in a number of other endeavors, establishing the Goodnight College in Armstrong County, Texas, as well as working as a newspaperman and banker.

 However, an investment in Mexican silver mines eventually brought him financial ruin.
 Forced to sell his ranch, Goodnight conveyed the property to a friend, oilman W.J.
 McAlister in 1919, with the provision that he and his wife could stay in the home until they died.
 She passed before him in 1926, and Charles Goodnight lived there until the end of that year before moving to Clarendon, Texas.
 He passed away on December 12, 1929.